Refund of Excessive Financial Aid (Title IV)

 Allegheny will automatically refund all credit balances that are a result of an excess of Title IV federal financial aid within two weeks of the first day of the semester or two weeks from the date the aid was credited to the student’s account; whichever is later.
 Refund checks as a result of Title IV financial aid will be made payable to the student and will be mailed to the student’s home address on file.

 Current Student Refund Requests

-Credit balances that are not a result of Title IV financial aid will not automatically be refunded and will remain on the student’s account until the student requests their refund.
+Credit balances that are not a result of an excess of Title IV financial aid are not automatically refunded and will remain on the student’s account until the student requests the refund.

 How to check your Account Balance: The student billing account balance can be viewed online by logging into Self Service.
 Select Student Finance then TMS/Nelnet Student Account Center.
 The Billing Account “Summary” tab will reflect your current account balance.
-“Total Amount Due” is the current account balance of all terms including the room and board credit.
+“Total Amount Due” is the current account balance of all terms.
 Multiple terms may be listed.